|We have 1327 articles and 90% are complete!||Please help review these models from 12+ months ago: (and/or the rest)||(Edit)|

 - Apparition - During your Control Phase, place this model anywhere completely within 2" of its current location.

 - Sabotage [d3+3] (★ Action) - Target enemy warjack or battle engine in B2B with this model suffers d3+3 damage points and cannot have damage removed from it for one round.
-You choose which column suffers the damage.
+When damaging a warjack, choose which column suffers the damage.

 - Unarmed - This model has no weapons.